 Jeffrey P. LeJava

 J.D., Pace University School of Law

-Previously, he was Administrator of the Transfer of Development Rights (TDR) Program for the New Jersey Highlands Water Protection & Planning Council, a state land use agency that manages the protection and development of an 860,000-acre region of northern New Jersey.
-In that capacity, Professor LeJava developed and was implementing one of the nation’s largest TDR programs.
+Previously, Jeff was Administrator of the Transfer of Development Rights (TDR) Program for the New Jersey Highlands Water Protection & Planning Council, a state land use agency that manages the protection and development of an 860,000-acre region of northern New Jersey.
+In that capacity, he developed and was implementing one of the nation’s largest TDR programs.
 He also served as Staff Attorney for the Council where his responsibilities included litigation coordination and overseeing the agency’s open space and farmland preservation activities.
 Before joining the Highlands Council in 2005, he practiced environmental law for seven years with White & Case LLP and then Latham & Watkins LLP.

 Jeff is qualified to practice before the New Jersey and New York bars and the US District Court for the District of New Jersey.
 Jeff received his J.D., magna cum laude, from Pace University School of Law in 1998 along with a Certificate in Environmental Law, and his B.A., cum laude, from the College of the Holy Cross in 1994.